iJesusApm/RN-vision-camera/README.md

 - Modify FPS (30/60)
 - In addition, it requires permissions to use the camera and read files in the gallery.

+NOTE: Each of the above options has its validation if the device can opt for the functionality and grants the corresponding permissions.

 ## Screens Previews

 <table style="border: 0">